kitnil/awesome/README.md

 - [awesome-coronavirus](https://github.com/soroushchehresa/awesome-coronavirus) - 🦠  Huge collection of useful projects and resources for COVID-19 (2019 novel Coronavirus)
 - [yjs](https://github.com/yjs/yjs) - Peer-to-peer shared types
 - [docable-notebooks](https://github.com/ottomatica/docable-notebooks) -
+- [archivy](https://github.com/archivy/archivy) - Archivy is a self-hosted knowledge repository that allows you to safely preserve useful content that contributes to your knowledge bank.
 - [Hello-Goodbye](https://github.com/bcye/Hello-Goodbye) - Available for Chrome, Firefox and Safari and as a blocklist to integrate into existing blockers.
 - [undollar](https://github.com/xtyrrell/undollar) - undollar eats the dollar sign in the command you just pasted into your terminal
 - [awesome-rss](https://github.com/shgysk8zer0/awesome-rss) - Puts an RSS/Atom subscribe button back in URL bar